AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-human-centric-long-lived.md

  </LoanApp>
 ```

-XML data passed to a process must match the fields located in the form used in the process.
+XML data passed to a process must match the fields in the form used in the process.
 Otherwise, data is not displayed within the form.
 All applications that invoke the `FirstAppSolution/PreLoanProcess` process must pass this XML data source.
 The applications created in *Invoking Human-Centric Long-Lived Processes* dynamically create the XML data source from values that a user entered into a web client.

 Using a client application, you can send the *FirstAppSolution/PreLoanProcess* process the required XML data.
 A long-lived process returns an invocation identifier value as its return value.
 The following illustration shows client applications invoking the*FirstAppSolution/PreLoanProcess long-lived process.
 The client applications send XML data and get back a string value that represents the invocation identifier value.